-- 1 CE Medical Device Regulation ('MDR') marking is a certification mark that indicates conformity with health, safety and environmental protection standards for products sold within the European Economic Area ('EEA').
+- CE Medical Device Regulation ('MDR') marking is a certification mark that indicates conformity with health, safety and environmental protection standards for products sold within the European Economic Area ('EEA').
 The CE marking is also found on products sold outside the EEA that are manufactured in, or designed to be sold in, the EEA.
 Manufacturing standards and labour practices are considered during certification. - 2 Companies exporting products from the United States are often asked by foreign customers to supply a certificate from the Food and Drug Administration ('FDA').
 This certificate contains information about the product's regulatory or marketing status, with the process considering all aspects of manufacturing, including labour practices. - 3 ISO 13485:2016 specifies requirements for a quality management system where an organisation needs to demonstrate its ability to provide medical devices and related services that consistently meet customer and applicable regulatory requirements.
 This certification process has a specific section relating to supplier selection and contracting.

-to guarantee safe products in all our facilities.
+Our Group Supply Chain Risk Management Policy ensures Mediclinic maintains a reliable supply chain of reputable service providers to guarantee safe products in all our facilities.
 It provides the framework to realise our Group procurement philosophy; to identify, assess and mitigate supply chain risks; and to globally ensure compliance with all applicable regulations and legislation.
 Annual internal audits of all procurement departments test compliance against supply chain policies and identify areas for improvement.
-During 2021, this policy was revised to clearly reflect our commitment to prioritising suppliers that have action plans to minimise their environmental impact and sufficient safeguards to meet our social standards.
+This policy is reviewed annually to ensure it clearly reflects our commitment to prioritising suppliers that have action plans to minimise their environmental impact and sufficient safeguards to meet our social standards.